photkosee/chillflix/README.md

 - Allow users to change their avatar by adding extra context to `userSlice`.
 - Finishing the server.
 Refer to old server repository [here](https://github.com/photkosee/chillflix-server).
 - Allow users to add favorite animes to their lists by adding extra context to `userSlice`.
-- Implement search feature, you can query the search phase to filter animes to the API (I might implement this myself when I have time).
+- <s>Implement search feature, you can query the search phase to filter animes to the API (I might implement this myself when I have time).</s> Completed
 - <s>Implement dynamic routes/pages for each anime when users click on a card.
 The [Shikimori API](https://shikimori.one/api/doc/1.0/animes/show) is sufficient to do so.</s> Completed

 ## Contributing